python/cpython/Doc/distutils/apiref.rst

    contents.

-   Return a tuple ``(dest_name, copied)``: *dest_name* is the actual  name of the output file, and *copied* is true if the file was copied  (or would have been copied, if *dry_run* true).
+   Return a tuple ``(dest_name, copied)``: *dest_name* is the actual  name of the output file, and *copied* is a truthy value if the file was copied  (or would have been copied, if *dry_run* true).

    .. % XXX if the destination file already exists, we clobber it if